Certified Peer Support Specialist (part time)

 Other:

-• Must be dependable and reliable, detailed oriented; and able to interface easily with clients, staff, and referral sources.
+· Must be dependable and reliable; detailed oriented; and able to interface easily with clients, staff, and referral sources.

 • Must be able to operate a motor vehicle.

-• Position requires climbing stairs and the ability to lift 20 lbs or more.
+• Position requires climbing stairs and the ability to lift 20 lbs. or more.

-• Must successfully complete the introductory probationary employment period.
+· Must successfully complete the introductory probationary employment period.

-• Must have a valid CT driver's license.
+· Must have a valid CT driver’s license.

-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of the position.
+Reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions of the position.

 This job description covers the most significant duties but does not exclude other assignments or related duties.